Registration is closed as the class is full.

 📍Jordan Hall

-🗣️ Speaker: Rev Chua Chiew Poh (Chaplain at Methodist Welfare Services (MWS))
+🗣️ Speaker: Rev Chua Chiew Poh (Chaplain at MWS)

 Since 2017, Chiew Poh has served as a Chaplain at Methodist Welfare Services (MWS), offering spiritual, psycho-social and emotional care to staff, volunteers, beneficiaries and their families.
 Her own story is not without difficulty.
-Chiew Poh shares with us about how God sustained her in 2007, when her late husband was diagnosed with terminal cancer, and how her own walk with the Lord deepened.
-Through her life experiences and as a Chaplain at MWS, she speaks from the depth of knowledge and hands on experience with patients who have departed.
+Chiew Poh has shared how God sustained her in 2007, when her late husband was diagnosed with terminal cancer, and how her own walk with the Lord deepened.
+Through her life experiences and as a Chaplain at MWS, she speaks from a depth of knowledge and hands-on experience with patients who have departed.
 Her personal goal is to impart knowledge and understanding so that everyone has someone to journey with them in their final moments.